1995 Myeong-dong migrant labor protest: Event

-The protest began on New Year's Day in 1995 at the Myeong-dong Cathedral, lasting a total of 9 days, in opposition against the Industrial Trainee System for systematically producing a population of vulnerable, bottom-tier migrant workers in the labor market.
+The protest began on New Year's Day in 1995 at the Myeongdong Cathedral, lasting a total of 9 days, in opposition against the Industrial Trainee System for systematically producing a population of vulnerable, bottom-tier migrant workers in the labor market.
 This sit-in protest was demonstrated by 13 Nepalese migrant workers previously contracted under the Industrial Trainee System.
 They publicized how they arrived in South Korea as trainees to escape poverty after finding that there were no available jobs in their home countries.
 However, during their employment period, their employers had withheld their wages for over six months, with the reasoning that they would send the money directly back to the trainees’ families on their behalf, which was false.
 Furthermore, workers were consistently abused and beaten when demanding to receive their wages directly.
 After this conflict gained traction, and the increase of migrant workers expressing their struggles and concerns internally within their community, these demonstrators organized this protest.

 During the nine days of the protest, the demonstrators shackled their necks with iron chains, exposing their struggles as a migrant laborer, paralleling the image of a slave.
 Their signs and slogans said “Do not beat us.
 We are humans too, we are not slaves.”
 Other grassroots organizations, mostly religious, were also recorded to have protested along in solidarity of the migrant worker community.

-Response from State
+Response from state

-After the 1995 Protest, the state acknowledged the systematic issues stemming from the Industrial Trainee System.
+After the 1995 protest, the state acknowledged the systematic issues stemming from the Industrial Trainee System.
 They changed the Labor Standards Law to include migrant workers and industrial trainees contracted by the ITS in legislation regarding industrial accidents, medical insurances, and minimum wage arrangements.

 Although the Protest is viewed as successful due to this relatively quick government response, it still did not address the issues of toxic and inhumane working conditions and the production cycle of unauthorized workers.
 This realization eventually led to the creation of the Migrant Workers’ Support Movement (MWSM) and Joint Committee for Migrant Workers in Korea (JCMK).

-Aftermath & Significance
+Aftermath and significance

 The 1995 Protest is memorable for being the first major protest supporting the migrant worker community, front lining their struggles.
-Furthermore, the location of the protest, at the Myeong-Dong cathedral, is notable for being a stage for advocacy against the military dictatorship.
+Furthermore, the location of the protest, at the Myeongdong Cathedral, is notable for being a stage for advocacy against the military dictatorship.
 The protest is also particularly significant for sparking the migrant worker rights activism after the demonstration.
 For example, it was recorded that Filipino migrant workers began utilizing Catholic churches as a community meeting spot to discuss abuse issues, leading to the support of domestic Catholic grassroots groups such as the Catholic Young Workers’ Group.

 The two major organizations created from the impact of the protest were the Migrant Workers Support Movement (MWSM) and the Joint Committee for Migrant Workers in Korea (JCMK).